GlareDB/glaredb.github.io/docs/about/technical-preview.md

 On May 11, 2023, the Technical Preview became generally available.
 It is available to everyone with a free tier to get started.

+On May 26, 2023, [github.com/GlareDB/glaredb] was made open source.

 ## Stability

 {: .important}